tildeclub/site/wiki/source/ttbp.md

 your blog.

-if you opt to not publish, your entires will never be accessible from outside of the tilde.club network; other tilde.club users will still be able to read your entries through the ttbp interface, or by directly accessing your `~/.ttbp/entries` directory.
+if you opt to not publish, your entires will never be accessible from outside of the Tilde.club network; other Tilde.club users will still be able to read your entries through the ttbp interface, or by directly accessing your `~/.ttbp/entries` directory.